ShortlistShortlistedRemoved from shortlist 4

 Features

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the A-iPower SUA7000 also comes with several accessories, including: tool kit, RV adapter, oil and battery charging cables.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the A-iPower SUA7000 also is packed along with the following accessories: battery charging cables, tool kit, RV adapter and oil.

 Emissions